giuseppeporcelli/end-to-end-ml-application/01_create_notebook_instance/README.md

 	<img src="images/notebook_instances_in_service.png" alt="Notebook instances in service" width="700px" />

 	<img src="images/jupyter_screen.png" alt="Jupyter screen" width="700px" />

-### Grant additional permissions to the IAM Role
-If in the previous section you created a new IAM Role, we have to grant the role additional permissions to access additional AWS services that will be used in this workshop.

-More specifically, we will need to grant:

-1. ssssa
-2. assaassa
-3. sdsd

-sasasasa.

 ## Download workshop code to the notebook instance